 Even with the best intentions, it's easy to let a busy weekly routine crowd out regular physical activity.
 Yet, the beneficial effects of exercise are undeniable.
-Current recommendations suggest that in a week, adults get at least 150 minutes of moderate-intensity aerobic exercise such as such as brisk walking or cycling, and two to three days of muscle-strengthening activities.
+Current recommendations for adults are to get at least 150 minutes each week of moderate-intensity aerobic activity, such as such as brisk walking or cycling, and to spend time two or more days each week on muscle-strengthening activities.

 To help keep exercise a priority, schedule it into your calendar like any other appointment or task.
 Scheduling is a straightforward way of converting an intention or activity into a long-lasting habit.